 \subsubsection{Expected Generation Cost}

 The production costs of each controllable generator $c_{gi}(\cdot)$ and ES discharging and charging costs $c_{di}(\cdot)$, $c_{ci}(\cdot)$ are given as:

 where $c_{0i}$, $c_{1i}$, $c_{2i}$, $c_{ci}$ and $c_{di}$ are cost coefficients.
 Note that instead of modeling ES cost in \cref{cdi,cci} with a more complex cost function which captures charging and discharging cycles and degradation effects \cite{xu2016modeling}, we approximate this relationship via linear cost factor $c_{ci}$ and $c_{di}$.
-Thus, using \cref{cgi,cdi,cci} and recalling that $\mathbb{E}[\bm{x}^2]=\mathbb{E}[\bm{x}]^2 + \Var[\bm{x}]$ for any random $\bm{x}$, the expected cost of generators ($C_G$) and ES ($C_{ES}$) are: \allowdisplaybreaks
+Thus, using \cref{cgi,cdi,cci} and recalling that $\mathbb{E}[\bm{x}^2]=\mathbb{E}[\bm{x}]^2 + \Var[\bm{x}]$ for any random $\bm{x}$, the expected cost of individual generator and ES at time $t$ are given as: